 Mission and values

-Kela's mission is to secure the income and promote the health of the entire nation, and to support the capacity of individual citizens to care for themselves.
+In accordance with its mission statement ‘With you throughout life – supporting you through times of change’, Kela secures the income and promotes the health of the population and supports the capacity of individual citizens to care for themselves.

 Kela’s operations are based on the following values: